 Complete text from E-112 Annex 1, cannot be improved

-Leading lines allow ships to be guided with precision along a portion of a straight route, which is called the 'useful segment'.
-As an aid to navigation they are reliable, very sensitive and very simple to use.
+Leading lines allow ships to navigate with precision along straight sections of a route.
+As a Marine Aid to Navigation they are reliable and simple to use providing visibility is sufficient to see the leading marks/lights..

-It is therefore common practice to guide ships along natural narrow fairways by means of leading lights or, more generally series of leading lights in succession, the useful segments of which form a continuous series of straight lines.
-In the same way the centrelines of artificial channels are laid out in a series of straight lines along which ships will be guided by leading lights.
-The availability of suitable sites for the leading lights may affect in a decisive manner the selection of ship courses in natural narrow fairways or the layout of artificial channels.
+It is therefore common practice to guide ships along narrow fairways by means of leading lights or, more generally, a series of leading lights in succession, the useful segments of which form a continuous series of straight lines.
+This is similar to the way the centrelines of artificial channels are laid out in a series of straight lines along which ships will be guided by leading lights.
+The availability of suitable sites for the leading marks may influence the selection of ship courses in natural, narrow fairways or in the layout of artificial channels.

+In order to reach the useful segment of a leading line, it will often be necessary to observe the leading marks or lights whilst in a region to seaward or to the side of it.
+This region is called the “acquisition region”.

+To reach the useful segment of a leading line, it is necessary to observe both leading marks or lights while in a seaward region.
+This region is called the "acquisition region."
+Observing both marks or lights will allow the navigator to perform the maneuver with sufficient safety margin to properly navigate the channel.
+The size of the acquisition zone must be taken into account in the calculation of the main line (at least in terms of intensities and divergences).

+Pärtel’s version: To be able to make the manoeuvres for reaching the leading line with sufficient safety margin the navigator/mariner/… has to see both leading marks or lights some distance before the farthest point of the useful segment of the leading line.
+The region where navigator has to be able to see both marks or lights when approaching a leading line is called “acquisition region/zone”.

-In order to reach the first useful segment of leading lights, it will often be necessary to observe at least one of the leading lights whilst in a region to seaward or to the side of it.
-This has been called 'acquisition region'. necessary to observe both leading marks or lights while in a seaward region.
-This region When using leading lights, the determination of the width of an artificial channel or of the axis to be marked in a natural channel requires taking into account not only of the inaccuracy of the relevant aid to navigation, but also different 'nautical margins', such as those resulting from the breadth of ships, extra widths required for vessels to pass each other, the drift angle between the shipping route and the head of the ship when a ship is submitted to the effect of transverse winds and currents, uncertainties resulting from the location procedures used with soundings, inaccurate soundings or possible changes in the sea bottom since the last soundings, etc.
+When using a leading line, the determination of the “usable width of a channel” or of the axis to be marked in a natural channel for each particular case requires taking into account not only of the inaccuracy (sensitivity) of the relevant aid to navigation (leading linee), but also different 'nautical margins', such as those resulting from the breadth of ships, extra widths required for vessels to pass each other, the drift angle between the shipping route and the head of the ship when a ship is submitted to the effect of transverse winds and currents, uncertainties resulting from inaccuracies in hydrographic surveys or possible changes in the sea bottom since the last survey, etc.

-This guideline is only related to the inaccuracy of the aid to navigation proper, leaving out the different 'nautical margins' which depend on local conditions and can only be determined after considering each particular case.
+This guideline is only related to the inaccuracy of the aid to navigation proper, leaving out the different 'nautical margins' that should be taken into account but which depend on local conditions and can only be determined after considering each particular case.

 History

 Although leading lines play an important role for navigation in narrow channels, there was no internationally published design methodology or specification before 1998.
-The appearance and the design of a leading line is therefore very different at each nation.
+The appearance and the design of leading lines is therefore very different at each nation.